Early Childhood Education:

 - Contact tracing is in place to record who is on site every day.
 Our sign in procedures for families, through our tablets allow effective contract tracing as each person has a unique code recording they have been on site.
 Please DO NOT share your code with anyone else.

-- PPE is not required or recommended as necessary in any educational facility by the Public Health officials.
+- PPE is not required as necessary in any educational facility by the Public Health officials.
+However all staff have been provided with reusable masks and they may begin to wear them in the coming days.

 - Upon advice from the local medical officer of health, any educational facilities connected to a confirmed or probable case of COVID-19 must close on an individual or group basis for 72 hours to allow contact tracing, and then potentially for a further 14 days.
 We will work quickly and closely with the Ministry of Education and Ministry of Health to develop a plan and notify our community.